AndreaDiPietro-ADP/PostBigExtractRequest/README.md

 $client->registerPlugin('postbigextractrequest', $plugin_PostBigExtractRequest);
 ```

 Submitted to Solarium organization
-[issue](https://github.com/solariumphp/solarium/issues/794) to be included or solved into future release.
+([follow the issue](https://github.com/solariumphp/solarium/issues/794)) to be included or solved into future release.